Isaiahyusuf/CryptoUnc-Lotto/replit.md

 - Initialize the PostgreSQL connection pool
 - Create all necessary tables
 - Initialize cache and rate limiter
+- Load AI model (lazy loading on first use)
 - Start listening for Telegram commands